happycod3r/WinGPT/docs/README.md

 - First select the `Images` request type from the `Request Types` section
 - Once selected the image settings will open in the top right section in place of the `Chat Output Temperature` section.
 These setings allow you to pick an image size and open existing images and or masks.
-- Lastly press the `Send` button to get the url of the image.
+- Lastly press the `Send` button to get the URL of the image.

 You can type anything you want to create a new image.
-After pressing the `Send` button it may take a second to get the url as you can see in this example.
+After pressing the `Send` button it may take a second to get the URL as you can see in this example.
 This is due to OpenAI and theres not much I can do about it.
-As for WinGTP hanging when waiting for a response, I will be working out a solution to this.
+As for WinGPT hanging when waiting for a response, I will be working out a solution to this in the near future when I find one.

 ![Image Example](./res/image-new-example.gif)

-When you are done creating the image you can either copy the url or view the image from within WinGTP.
+When you are done creating the image you can either copy the URL or view the image from within WinGPT.

 ![Show Image](./res/show-image-example.gif)

 #### [Transcriptions](#transcriptions)

 You can also create audio transcriptions in the same manner as images.
-Remember to pick the correct model for each reuest type otherwise you won't get a response.
+Remember to pick the correct model for each request type otherwise you won't get a response.

+> NOTE: In the near future I will implement a system that will alert you if you're not using the correct model for the specific request type or have incorrect settings/parameters enabled.

 For audio transcriptions you can use `whisper-1`.